SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 #### 2. Configuring and deploying  the AEMSONotificationV2 iflow:
 ![AEM output adapter](img/CIAEMSONotificationV2Configuration.png)
-- Populate the connection details for the AEM broker service to send an event to the AEM broker whenever the flow successfully sends a notification email.
+- Populate the connection details for the AEM broker service to send an event to the AEM broker provided by us whenever the flow successfully sends a notification email.
 - Hit configure at the top right and fill in the details to connect to your AEM broker service:

+>aside negative
+> **If you get confused about which parts of your iflow to connect to your broker and which ones to connect to our broker, remember this simple rule:<br>
+> The sender and receiver (left and right of your iflow) connect to your broker.
+> The connector down at the bottom connects to our, from your point of view external, broker.**

 ![AEM service configuration pt1](img/CIAEMSONotificationV2Configuration-pt1.png)
 ![AEM service configuration pt2](img/CIAEMSONotificationV2Configuration-pt2.png)